 Our house is in a subdivision known as Saint Michael’s Homes.
 In total there are about three hundred sixty houses in St Michael’s and there’s an incorporated Home Owner’s Association which provides the water system, pays for and maintains street lights and provides a heck of a lot of local politics … there are 13 members of the Board of Directors and all run for office each and every “Election Season”.
 We don’t (as yet) have sound trucks plying the streets with political slogans, but the local board elections are quite a topic of conversation and I suspect, based on some rumors I have heard, that it won’t be long before I’m going to be asked to consult on some political website work.

-(Making Money in the Philippines hint: I won’t be getting into that, I live here and I have family members involved, but my goodness there are thousands and thousands of these home owner’s associations and other private utility ventures … al of them need management assistance, online visibility, accounting, billing membership, etc. assistance and there are dozens of online tools already built to serve some of these functions … if this isn’t an underserved market, I never saw one …)
+(Making Money in the Philippines hint: I won’t be getting into that myself, I live here and I have family members involved, but my goodness there are thousands and thousands of these home owner’s associations and other private utility ventures … all of them need management assistance, online visibility, accounting, billing membership, etc. assistance and there are dozens of online tools already built to serve some of these functions … if this isn’t an underserved market, I never saw one …)

 The folks not connected to the mains typically buy their water from roving tank trucks every day or two … the mobile water distribution business here will be the subject of another whole post.

-Of those connected to the “regular” water mains, a number just connect conventionally with a pipe from the water meter directly into the house.
-But this would not be the way I prefer to live, because the water mains only have water three times a day, 0500-0700, 1130-1230 and 1800-1930.
+Of those connected to the “regular” water mains, a number just connect conventionally with a pipe from the water meter at the street directly into the house.
+But this would not be the way I prefer to live, because the water mains only have water three times a day, 0530-0700, 1130-1230 and 1800-1900.